bbauska/HTML5-Basics/README.md

 ```

 <i>Note: Using the application caching feature described here is at this point highly
 discouraged; it's in the process of being removed from the Web platform.
-Use **Service Workers**
+Use <b>Service Workers</b>
 instead.
 In fact as of Firefox 44, when AppCache is used to provide offline support for a
 page a warning message is now displayed in the console advising developers to use Service
 workers instead (bug 1204581).</i>